 Due to the physical and chemical properties of the solvents, different extracts of F. schweinfurthiiaerial parts exhibited diverse antioxidant capabilities in the antioxidant activity experiment.
 At various concentrations ranging from 62.5 to 500 g.mL-1, methanol extract demonstrated the greatest DPPH radical scavenging efficacy.

-Conclusion:The results of this study show that the aerial parts of F. schweinfurthiicould be considered a potential source of natural antioxidants and a valuable source against bacteria that cause ear infections.
+Conclusion:The results of this study showed that the aerial parts of F. schweinfurthiicould be considered a potential source of natural antioxidants and a valuable source against bacteria that cause ear infections.

 Keywords

 INTRODUCTION: